dead-claudia/thallium/docs/reporters.md

 Normally, reporters are all called at the same time on each event, to speed up calling asynchronous reporters.

+If your reporter is synchronous, remember to call `done` or return a resolved `Promise`/thenable at the end.

-If your reporter is asynchronous *and* needs to be the only one running (like writing asynchronously to the console), you should add a truthy `block` property to your reporter.
-It's generally not preferred, though.
+If your reporter is async *and* needs to be the only one running (like writing asynchronously to the console), you should add a truthy `block` property to your reporter.
+For async work, it's not preferred because it blocks other reporters.

 ## Options